segunfamisa/segunfamisa.github.io/_posts/2020-06-22-analyze-stack-trace-in-android-studio.md

 you have the well formatted, hyperlinked stack trace, ready to be navigated by clicking through.

-It's really interesting to note that once you have the stack trace in your clipboard, the tool automatically pre-fills field and saves you the stress of having to paste it manually.
+It's really interesting to note that once you have the stack trace in your clipboard, the tool automatically pre-fills the field and saves you the stress of having to paste it manually.
 Pretty cool.

 # Analyzing obfuscated stack trace